 The New York Six Cross-Registration Initiative was designed to facilitate the availability of selected course offerings for students attending any one of the NY 6 member institutions.
 The New York Six Liberal Arts Consortium consists of the following colleges: Colgate University, Hamilton College, Hobart and William Smith Colleges, Skidmore College, St. Lawrence University and Union College.

-For more information on the cross registration initiative, go to newyork6.org/content/new-york-six-cross-registration-initiative
+More information on the cross registration initiative.

 Part-Time Undergraduate Study

 Union College allows qualified students to enroll in undergraduate programs of study, on a part-time basis.
 The majority of these courses are taught by full-time Union College faculty and regularly enroll full-time undergraduate students.
 Part-time students may register for courses from these departments on a non-degree basis as well.
 Registration is handled for all part-time students by the Registrar’s Office in Silliman Hall.

 Members of UCALL and senior citizens aged 65 and over are entitled to audit one course per academic year at no cost with the written permission of the instructor.
 Courses taken for credit by UCALL members and senior citizens will be charged the normal per course fee.

 Students wishing to matriculate in a program on a part-time basis are required to meet with the appropriate department chair.
 Before registering for their first course, all degree seeking part-time students must complete an application form and submit it to the Registrar’s Office along with a non-refundable $25 application fee.
 Application forms are available from the Registrar’s Office in Silliman Hall.
 Students intending to pursue a degree are allowed to register for up to three courses before a final decision is made on their application.